Things to do in Airlie Beach

 Other things

 If all of that isn’t enough, there are a few other things to do in Airlie Beach that I want to mention.
-This is certainly a place that has no shortage of activities, regardless of whether you want a relaxing or an active holidays.
+This is certainly a place that has no shortage of activities, regardless of whether you want a relaxing or an active holiday.

 • Drive out to Cedar Creek Falls, about 30 kilometres from Airlie Beach, where you’ll find a waterfall and a natural swimming pool.
-It’s a wonderful place to refresh on a hot day, and gives you a bit of a change of scenery to the islands.
+It’s a wonderful place to refresh on a hot day and gives you a bit of a change of scenery to the islands.

 • Rather than take a boat out to Whitsunday Island, you can go on this helicopter tour that will give you a scenic ride above the water and then land on Whitehaven Beach, to see the sand up close.